Cloud Code for VS Code lets you easily debug an application deployed to

 For each debuggable container in your service, confirm or enter the directory in the remote container where the program you'd like to debug is found.

 Alternatively, you can press ESC to skip debugging the container.

-Cloud Code will attach a debug session for each debuggable container in the service.
+Cloud Code attaches a debug session for each debuggable container in the service.

 To add a breakpoint, click in the editor margin of the file you're debugging.

-Red filled circles signify active breakpoints, while gray hollow circles signify disabled breakpoints.
+Red filled circles signify active breakpoints and gray hollow circles signify disabled breakpoints.

 For finer breakpoint control, you can use the Breakpoints section in VS Code's Debug view.

 When you send a new request to your service, it pauses at the line you specified.